Court Support Services

 Location: Progress Campus

 The Court Support Services program at Centennial College will give you a broad perspective on the many supporting roles in the varied world of the courtroom.
 This School of Business offering focuses on a real-world hands-on practical approach that sees you learn through courses that incorporate:

 - Career-oriented assignments.

 - Mock trials.

 - Regular attendance in family, criminal, small claims and municipal court settings.

 Because the field will require you to interact with judges, lawyers and other courtroom personnel, you gain an understanding of Canadian law and how the courtroom clerk functions in civil, criminal, tribunal and family law settings.

-The work experience, meanwhile, provides an opportunity to shadow professionals in a courtroom to gain practical, real courtroom knowledge.
+The work experience provided in this certificate program, meanwhile, provides an opportunity to shadow professionals in a courtroom to gain practical, real courtroom knowledge.
 Faculty and staff in the Court Support Services program will work closely with you to maximize your shadowing experience.

-If you enjoy getting your courtroom fix from TV shows, it is time to put down the remote and join the action by attending the Court Support Services program.
+If you enjoy getting your courtroom fix from TV shows, it's time to put down the remote and join the action by attending the Court Support Services program.

 |Course Code||Course Title||Location|